alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

 Finally we see that blue needs to move one pip forward to mirror whites position, so blue is trailing by one pip!
-Take note here that the reason blue is trailing by 1 pip is **not** because it needs one more pip to get to be boren off, but because it needs -5 to reach its 6-point while white needs -6 to reach its 6-point.
+Take note here that the reason blue is trailing by 1 pip is **not** because it needs one more pip to get to be borne off, but because it needs -5 to reach its 6-point while white needs -6 to reach its 6-point.
 This will be clear in the next example.

 What we observed here is the exploitation of two different symmetries, one for same colored checkers (horizontal) and one for different colored checkers (vertical), in combination with the colorless technique that tends to cause clusters and benefiting both types of the symmetries.
 An added benefit is that all numbers are now up usually up to 7 pips away from the floating reference point.